adonisjs/v5-docs/content/guides/fundamentals/environment-variables.md

 Following is the list of available methods to validate the environment variables.

 ### Env.schema.string
-Validates the value to exist and be a valid string.
+Validates the value to check if it exists and if it is a valid string.
 Empty strings fail the validations, and you must use the optional variant to allow empty strings.

 ```ts
 {